Analyzing the influence of graviton fluctuations on the inflationary spectrum with a Kucha\v{r}-Torre clock: Introduction

 Thus, the present analysis is a first concrete and predictive step versus the setup of a revised QFT scenario, amended for the presence of small ripples in the gravitational field, due to a relic of their quantum nature.
 Despite the difficulty in experimentally detecting such very small effects, the possibility to deal with a predictive prescription for their evolution is to be regarded as a basic step in our knowledge of quantum gravity.

 The structure of the paper is as follows.
-In Section \ref{sec2:KT}, we review Kucha\v{r} and Torre's parametrized procedure for the Gaussian reference fluid clock.
-In Section \ref{sec3:gravitons-vilenkin} we revisit the treatment of graviton perturbations using the WKB approach in a Bianchi I universe.
-This is subsequently integrated with the Kucha\v{r}-Torre clock proposal in Section \ref{sec4:fluid-gravitons}.
-We then employ this combined framework in Section \ref{sec5:fluid-gravitons-spectrum} to calculate the power spectrum corrections arising from quantum gravity effects for the inflationary universe.
-Discussion and concluding remarks are presented in Section \ref{sec:conclusions}.
+In Sec. \ref{sec2:KT}, we review Kucha\v{r} and Torre's parametrized procedure for the Gaussian reference fluid clock.
+In Sec. \ref{sec3:gravitons-vilenkin} we revisit the treatment of graviton perturbations using the WKB approach in a Bianchi I universe.
+This is subsequently integrated with the Kucha\v{r}-Torre clock proposal in Sec. \ref{sec4:fluid-gravitons}.
+We then employ this combined framework in Sec. \ref{sec5:fluid-gravitons-spectrum} to calculate the power spectrum corrections arising from quantum gravity effects for the inflationary universe.
+Discussion and concluding remarks are presented in Sec. \ref{sec:conclusions}.